jefeish/github-companion/README.md

 ### This is Max, a speech bot!

 Max is a GitHub Companion (App) that notifies you on events, verbally.
-Hopefully making it more fun to keep up with GitHub activities.
+Hopefully making it more fun to keep up with GitHub notifications.

 <br><br><br><br>